jcosborn/qex/src/experimental/graph/DESIGN.md

 `Gmulti` aliases retain shape prototypes and refresh through that edge without copying slot values.

-`secondPullback(x, seed, upstream, replica)` in `support/op` packages the shape used by replica-based fallback backwards.
-The replica must be built over its `slot` argument, and every occurrence of the differentiated argument must be spelled as `slot`.
-A builder that captures `x` directly compiles but returns the wrong partial. `seed` and `upstream` remain ordinary live graph values, which keeps the contribution exact under further differentiation.

 Conditional upstream gradients are split before calling a node's `backward`.
 Static zero branches are skipped there, so inactive branches can produce guarded VJP graphs without constructing or evaluating the inactive apply VJP.